volodymyrhudyma/blog/content/blog/2020-06-01-generators-in-javascript.md

 #### Generating infinite/unique data streams

-You can use generators to create infinite data stream of unique identifiers:
+You can use generators to create an infinite data stream of unique identifiers:

 ```javascript
 function* idGenerator() {